WordleHelp Logo

 How to Choose Your Personal Starting Word

-While our data shows ADIEU is statistically optimal, your personal choice should consider:
+While analysis suggests ADIEU provides excellent vowel coverage, your personal choice should consider:

-- Your playing style: Aggressive eliminators should use ADIEU; balanced players prefer SLATE
+1. Your playing style: Vowel-focused players may prefer ADIEU; balanced players often choose SLATE

-- Memory preference: Choose words you'll remember consistently
+2. Memory preference: Choose words you'll remember and use consistently

-- Follow-up comfort: Pick starting words that set up second guesses you're comfortable with
+3. Follow-up comfort: Pick starting words that set up second guesses you're comfortable making

 Testing Your Starting Word